chaos-polymtl/lethe/doc/source/parameters/cfd/mesh.rst

 * The `initial refinement` number determines the number of refinements the grid will undergo in the simulation before the simulation is run.
 This allows one to refine a coarse grid automatically.
 By default, most deal.II grids will be as coarse as possible and need to be refined.
 This is a desirable behavior for parallel simulations, since for quad/hex meshes, the coarsest level of the grid is shared amongst all cores.
 Consequently, using a coarse grid with too many cells will lead to a prohibitive memory consumption.

 * The `initial boundary refinement` determines the number of refinements the grid will undergo in the simulation in the vicinities of the boundary specified by the ``boundaries refined`` parameter.

+* The `fix boundary refinement` parameter is used to fix the boundary mesh size at the defined initial refinement level.
+This can prevent the unwanted coarsening of the mesh at the boundary when mesh adaptation using the kelly estimator is activated.
+Cells on the boundary will still be refined when using global refinement or when neighbouring cells force the refinement of a boundary mesh cell.

 * The `enable target size` and `target size` respectively enable and provide a maximal target size that initial refinement cycles must lead towards, in contrast to the more common way of specifying the number of refinement cycles to apply.